Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 **Code validation testing**
 The code itself was validated using HTML - W3C HTML Validator,CSS - Jigsaw CSS Validator and Python - PEP8Online.
+For the Content application the python code validation was completed using pycodestyles in Gitpod.
 Results have been outlined below